 {% endif %}

-Then add an Http Request task to send the mapped data to Gorgias.
-Select Gorgias from the Connection drop down, enter in the request parameters, select the data mapping task as the path to the request body.
-It should look something like this:
+Then add an HTTP Request task to send the mapped data to Gorgias.
+Select Gorgias from the Connection dropdown, enter the request parameters, and select the data-mapping task as the path to the request body.

-For more details you can review the Gorgias API Documentation
+For more on Gorgias’ endpoints, see the Gorgias API documentation.